 Avoid covering your tree or seedlings in plastic.
 Plastic cannot breathe and will trap all moisture inside.
 This will do more harm to your plant than good.

 If the covering is light enough in weight, it can simply be draped loosely over the tree.
 Heavier coverings will require some type of support – you don’t want to squash your tree – tall wooden stakes can be used to support heavier coverings.
 Insert three or four wooden stakes into the ground around the tree and drape the covering on them as if you were making a tent.
 Consider using wire to keep the covering from drooping onto the tree.
 If you choose to use newspaper to cover your trees, be certain to pin it down so that the light material won’t blow away.

 Containers can also be used to protect your smaller saplings from frost.
-Glass jars, milk jugs with the bottom removed, paper cups, and upside down flower pots can be used as heat traps.
+Glass jars, milk jugs with the bottom removed, paper cups, and upside-down flower pots can be used as heat traps for a night.
 Only use a container if it’s large enough to accommodate your saplings, do not break or bend any part of your tree so that it may fit into a container.

 The Best Protection Against Frost For Trees

 Mulching is one of the best ways to protect tree roots during the winter.
 The mulch can range from two to six inches in depth and should be kept an inch or two away from the trunk or main stem of the trees.
 Check through your mulch often to be sure that moisture is getting to the soil below.
 If you find that the soil is dry, you will need to water it, but don’t over saturate it.
 Also, make sure that any cracks around newly planted trees or shrubs are filled.

 Providing extra heating such as lighting can also help to protect your trees from the winter frost, but you don’t want to overheat your tree.
 Small Christmas lights can provide a significant amount of heat without damaging your tree.